 Homestead and Florida City, on the northeastern edge of Everglades National Park, offer a range of lodging choices, including hotels, motels, and vacation rentals.
 These towns serve as convenient bases for exploring both the national park and the nearby Biscayne National Park.

 We opted to stay at the Best Western Gateway to the Florida Keys, only 10-miles from Everglades National Park.
-The room was clean and spacious, with a table and two chairs, sofa, coffeemaker, refrigerator and microwave.
-Our breakfast was the best.
-A serving hot scrambled eggs and bacon, toast, waffles, yogurt, fruit, cereal, bagels, and assorted pastries.
-Fresh coffee is always available.
-The staff is very helpful, and the pool is inviting.
+The room was clean and spacious, featuring a table with two chairs, a sofa, a coffeemaker, a refrigerator, and a microwave.
+Our breakfast was outstanding, offering scrambled eggs and bacon, toast, waffles, yogurt, fresh fruit, cereal, bagels, and assorted pastries.
+Fresh coffee was always available.
+The staff was very helpful, and the inviting pool was a perfect place to relax.

 Everglades City Motel – Everglades Adventures Inn